Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach

 \section{Experiments}

-In this section, we conduct extensive experiments to verify the effectiveness of our method in improving the long-term welfare of RS by addressing the following research questions:\\ \textbf{RQ1}: Can our method improve the long-term welfare of RS?\\ \textbf{RQ2}: What is the inherent insight that our method can enchance the long-term welfare?\\ \textbf{RQ3}: How robust our method is, and whether it can perform well under various settings?\\ The source code of LoRe and datasets are available~\footnote{\url{https://anonymous.4open.science/r/LoRe-E792}}.
+In this section, we conduct extensive experiments to evaluate the effectiveness of our method in improving the long-term welfare of RS.
+Specifically, we aim to address the following research questions::\\ \textbf{RQ1}: Can our method improve the long-term welfare of RS through information revelation?\\ \textbf{RQ2}: What is the inherent insight that our method can enchance the long-term welfare?\\ \textbf{RQ3}: How robust is our method, and how does it perform under various settings?

+The source code of LoRe and the datasets used in our experiments are publicly available at \url{https://anonymous.4open.science/r/LoRe-E5F0}.